Premium Central Asia

 Trip Inclusions

-• Understand local life through food by joining local families for a cooking class in Samarkand and Khiva.
-Feast on delicious local cuisine with visits to a family-owned winery in Almaty, a family home of local Dungan people for dinner and a traditional lunch in a remote Kyzyl Tuu Village.
+• Understand local life through food by joining local families for cooking classes in Samarkand and Khiva.
+Feast on delicious local cuisine at a family-owned winery in Almaty, a Dungan family home and in the remote Kyzyl-Tuu village.

 • Uncover Tashkent’s Soviet legacy and the magic of Uzbekistan's ‘holiest city’ in Bukhara.
-Listen to your leader tell ancient tales of Khiva and be guided through the architecture of Samarkand.
-Then, soak up some of the history and architecture of two former Silk Route cities – Almaty and Bishkek.
+Hear ancient tales of Khiva and be guided through the architecture of Samarkand.

 • Head off the tourist track and see some incredible natural landscapes – on this trip, you’ll visit Sharyn Canyon (nicknamed the little brother of the Grand Canyon), Jety Oguz, Skazka Canyon and Lake Issyk Kul.